tanfwong/rfsoc_notes/_sources/ch7/fir.md

   Vitis HLS pipelines `fir_loop` to achieve II=1 for the function `fir()`.
-However, as the length of the FIR filter increases, we may not be able to achieve II=1 depending on whether the accumulation in `acc_loop` can be done within a single clock cycle.
+However, as the length of the FIR filter increases, we may not be able to achieve II=1 depending on whether the accumulation in `acc_loop` can be completed within a single clock cycle.
   ```{tip}
   The `static` qualifier in the declaration of the array `w[L]`
   prevents Vitis HLS from synthesizing hardware to reinitialize